SIZE:

 LIFE CYCLE:

 Spawning takes place in fresh water, below the ice, from mid-December to the end of January.
 The female lays between 6,000 and 65,000 eggs at the foot of rapids, on a sand or gravel bottom.
 The eggs hatch one to two months later, depending on the temperature.
-The fry settle in the brackish waters of the rivers for a few months, before joining the adults in open sea.
+The fry settle in the brackish waters of coastal rivers for a few months before joining the adults in the open sea.

 The Atlantic tomcod has a long body, which is brown and dotted with darker patches of yellow or green.
-Its belly is yellowish-white to greyish.
+Its belly is yellowish white to greyish.
 It has a barbel on its chin.
-Its upper jaw protrudes towards the front.
+Its upper jaw protrudes toward the front.
 Under its throat, behind the head, two fine fins form an inverted V. Its three dorsal fins and two anal fins help to identify this fish.
 Its tail is fan-shaped.

-Close to the bottom, at a depth which does not go beyond 70 m.
+Close to the bottom, at a depth that does not go below 70 m.

 Its habitat varies throughout its life.
 The Atlantic tomcod lives in salt water and migrates to fresh water to reproduce.
 It is an anadromous fish.